Documentation / Compare

 Utilizing these tests through the compare plugin allows for a sophisticated approach to web performance analysis.
 For instance, after deploying a new feature or update, you can compare the new performance data against a baseline using these tests.
 If the tests indicate a significant performance drop, it's a strong signal that the recent changes have negatively impacted the site's speed.

-Looking for a signifacnt change help, this is the graph for the same metric when the change occured.
+Looking for a significant change helps.
+This is the graph for the same metric when the change occurred.
 Significant graphs

 To get the compare plugin to work, you need to have Python installed and the scipy library in Python.
 The easiest way to install that is with pip: python -m pip install scipy.
 If you use our Docker containers this is already installed.

-By default tests run against a baseline test and look for regressions in the new test.
+By default, tests run against a baseline test and look for regressions in the new test.
 That means that for your test to work you need to collect a baseline.
 You do that by adding --compare.saveBaseline to your test.
-And you also need to give your test an unique id.
-You do that by adding --compare.id myId.
+You also need to give your test a unique id, which you do by adding --compare.id myId.
 Adding those to your test will store the baseline on disk.
 By default that file is stored in your current directory.
-You can also change that by adding --compare.baselinePath to set the path to the file.
-That is useful in Docker if you want the file to be stores outside the container.
+You can change that by adding --compare.baselinePath to set the path.
+That is useful in Docker if you want the file to be stored outside the container.

 To save a baseline using NodeJS: